chanmix51/Pomm/documentation/documentation.rst

 Arguments to instanciate a ``Converter`` are the following:
  * the first argument is the converter name.
 It is used in the map classes to link with fields (see `Map Classes`_ below).
  * the second argument is the instance of the ``Converter``
- * the third argument is a word or a set of words for Pomm to identify what converter to use when scanning the database to create the Map files.
-These words are going to be used in a regular expression match.
+ * the third argument is a type or a set of types for Pomm to link them with the given converter.

 If your database has a lot of custom types, it is a better idea to create your own ``Database`` class.::